Copyright © 2001 Nick Anthony Fiorenza, All Rights Reserved

 Perseus and Andromeda by Giorgio Vasari (1511-1574) Oil on Slate.
 On display at Palazzo Vecchio in Florence.
 Some critics think this work to be cluttered by other people in the water, confusing the theme of the chained princess.
 I however think it nicely depicts Andromeda's almost fatal entrapment in Cetus--the technobureaucratic monster of collective human consciousness, as indicated by many people flocking around the changed princess in the Piscian waters, unconscious of the danger of becoming devoured.
 Vasari is known for his bibliographical book, "Lives of the Artists."

-Andromeda, the essence of Divine Love, represents the exquisite beauty destined for human unfoldment, but which is held in bondage by the very judgment of that humanness.
-Andromeda has a destiny on Earth with her true soul partner Perseus, but finds herself desperately entrapped in both the emotional genetic confusions of her incarnate family and in the psychic manipulations of outside meddling forces due to her own naivete about Earthian ways.
+Andromeda represents the exquisite beauty destined for human unfoldment, but which is held in bondage by the very judgment of that humanness.
+She also represents the bondage of the feminine.
+Andromeda has a destiny on Earth with her true soul partner Perseus, but finds herself desperately entrapped in both the emotional genetic confusions of her incarnate family and in the manipulations of more controling forces behind the scenes.

 Perseus represents the initiatory process itself--the way, the challenges to overcome and milestones to achieve in the human world to evolve into our destined unity.